gorfreed/karaoke-forever/docs/content/docs/index.md

 If FFMPEG isn't in your global PATH, fill in the full path to the executable.
 Then tap "Test FFMPEG" to make sure it's working.

+YouTube now requires authenticated requests to download videos.
+Use your browser or `yt-dlp --cookies-from-browser` to export your YouTube cookies and upload the resulting file in this preferences panel.

 Congrats!
 Now users can search YouTube for pre-made karaoke mixes.

 #### Automatic vocals removal and lyric alignment